 Except from the current proposal to the general meeting as regards the issue of warrants series 2017:1, the company has no outstanding share related incentive program.

 Authorization for the board of directors

-The board proposes that the meeting authorizes the board to execute the resolution in accordance with the above and to ensure that the Subsidiary’s board of directors carries out the transfer of the warrants in accordance with the above.
+The board proposes that the general meeting authorizes the company’s board of directors to execute the resolution in accordance with the above and to ensure that the Subsidiary’s board of directors carries out the transfer of the warrants in accordance with the above.

-The annual report, the remuneration report and other supporting documentation for resolutions will be available at the company’s offices, Medivir AB, Lunastigen 5, SE-141 22 Huddinge, Sweden, and on www.medivir.com, no later than three weeks prior to the meeting and will be sent to shareholders who so request and provide their postal address.
+The annual report and other supporting documentation for resolutions will be available at the company’s offices, Medivir AB, PO Box 1086, SE-141 22 Huddinge, Sweden, and on www.medivir.se, at the latest three weeks prior to the general meeting and will be sent to shareholders who so request and provide their postal address.
 This notice is a translation of a Swedish notice and in case of any deviations between the both language versions, the Swedish version shall prevail.